Ruunyox/tf-hpc/README.md

 -------------------------------

 Simple tests to check that Tensorflow utilities work for HPC deployment.
-For rapid testing, Keras
+For rapid testing, Keras model building/training is controlled through `jsonargparse` YAML configuration files.

 ### Usage
 -------------------------------

-Any `Keras` builtin dataset can be used with the configuration YAML.
+Any `tensorflow-datasets` builtin dataset can be used with the configuration YAML.
 Different example YAMLs and SLURM submission scripts for CPU and DDP-GPU training are included in `examples`.